knight0020/NetSpeedMeter/README.md

 Tip: place a shortcut to the `.exe` in your Windows Startup folder (`Win+R` → `shell:startup`) if you want the widget to launch automatically every time you log in.

+Alternative way:
+Make an executing(.exe) file:
+  1. Open the folder in the powershell
+  2. Run this command py -m PyInstaller --onefile --noconsole speedmeter.py It will create an exe file in that folder

 ## Files in this package

 | File | Purpose |